Clarkesville, Georgia: 2000 census

-Tourism

-Clarkesville is home to Miles Through Time Automotive Museum which is a 501c3 nonprofit history & car museum that was started in 2017 by Sean Mathis with only his grandpa's car a 1959 Cadillac Coupe De Ville.
-The museum is located inside of Vintage Garage Antiques which is the back of the Old Clarkesville Mill only a half miles from downtown Clarkesville.
-Vintage Garage Antiques helps support the mission of Miles Through Time and provides a unique visit to the small town of Clarkesville, Georgia.

 Government

 The current mayor is Barrie Aycock, the second female mayor in Clarkesville's history.
-She replaced previous mayor, Dr. Terry Greene.
+In 2016 she replaced previous mayor, Terry Greene.

 Education

 The Habersham County School District holds pre-school to grade twelve, and consists of eight elementary schools, three middle schools, and two high schools.
 The district has 367 full-time teachers and over 5,955 students.
 North Georgia Technical College is located in Clarkesville.